njfritter/poc-data-pipelines/pipelines/kafka_spark_streaming_pipeline/README.md

 ### Option 1: Local Environment Setup
 - Download the most recent Postgresql Spark Jar from https://jdbc.postgresql.org/download/ and save to the `spark` subdirectory
+- Download the most recent Cassandra Spark Assembly Jar from https://mvnrepository.com/artifact/com.datastax.spark/spark-cassandra-connector-assembly_2.12/3.5.0 and save to the `spark` subdirectory (https://stackoverflow.com/a/72590245)
+    - NOTE: The version of Scala on the above jars must match the version of the package that the Spark job runs with (this is handled with the below functions)
 - Update the `pipelines/kafka_spark_streaming_pipeline/set_local_credentials.sh` file with the above Coinbase API key and secret key as well as the relevant Postgres information
 - Start the Docker daemon and make sure it is running
 - From the base of this repo, run the following commands on a terminal to get Kafka up and running: